-A product of the Great Depression, funded by Phillips Petroleum money and constructed by hundreds of workers who stood at the gate each morning hoping for a 25-cents-per-hour job that day, Southern Hills is architect Perry Maxwell's great achievement.
+A product of the Great Depression, funded by Phillips Petroleum money and constructed by hundreds of workers who stood at the gate each morning hoping for a 25-cents-per-hour job that day, Southern Hills is architect Perry Maxwell’s great achievement.
 Nearly every hole bends left or right, posing critical tee shots that must risk something.
-The putting surfaces have the classic "Maxwell Rolls" and most are guarded by simple yet effective bunkers.
-By the way, Maxwell, a former banker, negotiated his design fee on a sliding scale.
-He finished the job $17,500 under the anticipated $90,000 construction budget, and earned $12,500.
-In an age of hard times, it was a most lucrative deal in golf design
+The putting surfaces have the classic “Maxwell Rolls,” and most are guarded by simple yet effective bunkers.
+During the summer of 2018, architect Gil Hanse and crew rebuilt much of the course, in the process re-establishing Maxwell’s distinctive, gnarly edged bunkering.
+Panelist reaction to those changes won’t be reflected until our 2021 100 Greatest rankings.

 “One of those old-time tests of golf, hosting three U.S. Opens and four PGA Championships.
 It's still a stern test of golf and an excellent venue of championships.
 I'm excited to hear Gil Hanse will be doing some restoration work in the near future to keep this classic updated."